divadiow/BK7231GUIFlashTool/platforms.md

 ²³ SPI CH341: custom operations are not supported (custom UI uses byte offsets, SPI backend expects sector indices).
 ²⁴ Tuya config extraction is best-effort on the produced dump (or a dragged-in dump).
 Some helpers (e.g., MAC extraction from RF offsets) assume the dump is **0-based**; if a dump begins at a non-zero flash offset (e.g., BK7252 reads from 0x11000), derived offsets/MAC may be incorrect.
 ²⁵ BK7236/BK7258: “Erase all” computes its sector count using a **2MB** constant at the UI level, so it does not cover the full flash on larger-flash parts.
+²⁶ RF relocation (BK* only): the tool can extract a 4KB RF TLV block from a backup/dump (searching backwards for the `TLV\0` header) and write it to the expected RF offset for the selected BK type.